seungukj/seungukj.github.io/_posts/2022-03-24-epsilon-delta-limit.md

 Probably this is just a sophisticated wording of the 'definition' (?), which seemed to be an implicit understanding of the limits, but later banned in 19C.
 A summarized story, following [Mormann & Katz 2013](https://arxiv.org/abs/1304.1027), goes as follows.

  * People started using infinitesimals, despite its ill-logical nature.
- * In late 19C, Cantor, Dedekind, and Weierstrass 'rigorization project' succeeded to ban the infinitesimals from our calculus textbooks.
+ * In late 19C, Cantor, Dedekind, and Weierstrass' 'rigorization project' succeeded to ban the infinitesimals from our calculus textbooks.
  * In 1961, A. Robinson succeeded in set-theoretical ontology of defining infinitesimals; a calculus text by [Keisler 1971](https://www.math.wisc.edu/~keisler/calc.html) was then published as the first text in 'calculus with infinitesimals.'

 ### Infinitesimal Definition taught in classes